Li Cunxu -- An Excellent Warlord and A Passionate Actor in the History of China

-The same year, Emperor Li Cunxu, also respected as Tang Zhuang Zong, led his army finally perished the kingdom that Zhu Wen established.
+The same year, Emperor Li Cunxu, also respected as Tang Zhuang Zong, led his army to finally perished the kingdom that Zhu Wen established.

-Finally, this ambitious young man had successfully defeated his powerful enemies and revenged for his father and his late emperors.
+Finally, this ambitious young man had successfully defeated his powerful enemies and revenged his father and his late emperors.

 His queen almost shared the same amount of power as he; he also selected officers based on their family names instead of ability, which was a big backslide in the history of China.

 Most importantly, Li Cunxu was a passionate fan of drama.